openbmc/docs/designs/redfish-health-rolllup.md

 contribute as such.
 The chassis that the fan is in will then be marked as warning as the inventory that it contains is warning at a global level.

+### Individual Resource Health and Health Rollup

+When OperationalStatus is false, it does not automatically generate an association that ends with a "critical" or a "warning".
+For these inventory, looking for an associations ending in "critical" or "warning" to determine the Health is not appropriate.

+OperationalStatus is a property that all inventory have.
+All those inventory should look at OperationalStatus to determine the Health.
+Map OperationalStatus true to "ok".
+Map OperationalStatus false to "critical".
+The worst health inventory item in the Chassis is the rollup for the Chassis.
+System is treated the same.

 ## Alternatives Considered

 A new daemon to track global health state.
 Although this would be difficult